nfdi4plants/ARC-specification/ARC specification.md

 - The root data entity description are taken from the "Investigation Description" term in `isa.investigation.xlsx`.
 - The root data entity authors are taken from the "Investigation Contacts" in `isa.investigation.xlsx`:
 - The root data entity citations are copied from the "Investigation Publications" section in `isa.investigation.xlsx`.
 - Per assay linked from `isa.investigation.xlsx`, one Dataset entity is provided in `ro-crate-metadata.json`.
-The Dataset id corresponds to the relative path of the assay ISA file under `assays/`, e.g. "sample-data/assay.isa.xlsx".
+The Dataset id corresponds to the relative path of the assay ISA file under the *assays* directory, e.g. `sample-data/assay.isa.xlsx`.
 Other metadata is taken from the corresponding terms in the corresponding `assay.isa.xlsx`.
 - The root data entity contains an child Dataset entity named `assays`, which lists the ids of all assays linked from `isa.investigation.xlsx`.

 It is expected that future versions of this specification will provide additional guidance on a comprehensive conversion of ARC metadata into RO-Crate metadata.